top of page

 The first 1/3 of the way is loose talus and since the earthquake in 2020 there is practically no trail.
 You could call it boulder surfing because thats how it feels when a 500kg boulder starts sliding when you step on it.

 Next you have a short steep section throuh the forest and then you get to a very exposed and tiny ledge along the valley.
 It's steep and the ground is very slippery and unstable.
 Daikiretto is probably easier, because there you'll have chains when needed.
-It took us 2:40h down to the forest road and then 1 last hour back to Shinhotaka.

 If you can avoid it and you came by public transportation I would recommend going down to Kamikochi through Dakesawa or Karasawa instead.
 It's more enjoyable/beautiful and you don't have to be so careful to not break your ankle.